Utah officer who pulled gun on black child sparks protests

 Jerri Hrubes stands next to her son DJ during a news conference Friday, June 7, 2019, in Salt Lake City.
 Hrubes is calling for an independent investigation after she says a police officer pointed a gun at her ... more

-WOODS CROSS, Utah (AP) — Activists are planning to protest outside a police agency's headquarters in northern Utah after learning an officer who pulled his gun on a 10-year-old child will continue to work.
+WOODS CROSS, Utah (AP) — Activists are planning to protest at a police agency in northern Utah after learning an officer who pulled his gun on a 10-year-old child will continue to work.

 Black Lives Matter in Utah founder Lex Scott said Thursday they will hold a protest Friday night to demand the officer be fired.

-Woods Cross Police Chief Chad Soffe said Monday that they are not looking to terminate the unidentified officer.
+Woods Cross Police Chief Chad Soffe said Monday he is not looking to terminate the unidentified officer.

-Jerri Hrubes said a white Woods Cross police officer pulled his gun on her son, DJ Hrubes, who is black, while he was playing outside on June 6.
+Jerri Hrubes, who is black, said a white Woods Cross police officer pulled his gun on her son while he was playing outside on June 6.

-Soffe said the officer used good judgment and mistook the boy for a potential suspect during a pursuit of armed suspects.
+Soffe said the officer mistook the boy for a potential suspect during a pursuit of armed suspects.

 Hrubes said the officer apologized but she still wants the agency held accountable.